In this post, we’ll explore some of the most popular ad serving platforms and help you to decide which one is best for you.

 Running ads is one of the main ways websites monetize their content.
 And advertisements need to be managed, replaced and tested constantly for improvement.
 This where an ad server comes in.
 It helps webmasters manage all of their ad space on one or more sites from one central console.

+In this post, we’ll explore some of the most popular ad serving platforms and help you to decide which one is best for you.
 But, first let’s understand how ad servers work in a little more detail.

 What is an Ad Server?